nasa/cumulus/docs/upgrade-notes/upgrade-rds-cluster-tf-postgres-17.md

 It is recommended that users manually backup and/or consider cloning their datastore in order to recover the datastore if an upgrade goes awry.

-Upgrading the Aurora Serverless v2 cluster will be completed via AWS console in this document and require manual steps to complete the upgrade:
+Upgrading the Aurora Serverless v2 cluster will be completed via AWS console in this document and require manual steps to complete the upgrade.
-If you are on version 13.12, it is recommended that you upgrade to version 13.18 prior to upgrading to 17.x.
 The AWS RDS for PostgreSQL upgrade document may be used as a reference:
 <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.MajorVersion.html>

 - Ensure a supported version (> 20.1.2 a later patch version) is deployed.